MSLNZ/msl-network/docs/labview.rst

 Client
 ------
-The following shows how to send a request to the :ref:`myarray-service`.
-Before running ``MyArray_client.vi`` make sure that the :ref:`myarray-service` is running on the Network :class:`~msl.network.manager.Manager`
+The following shows how to send a request to the :ref:`myarray-service-source`.
+Before running ``MyArray_client.vi`` make sure that the :ref:`myarray-service-source` is running on the Network :class:`~msl.network.manager.Manager`

 .. code-block:: console